Comprehensive Therapy Programs

-Neuropalliative therapy is an emerging field within neuropalliative care.
-It is a new perspective insofar as the era of modern medicine, yet it is a traditional, age-old perspective on care and healing which encompasses each person as a whole, taking into consideration their physical, mental, social, and spiritual needs—rather than isolating each aspect as a separate, unrelated phenomenon.
+Neuropalliative care therapy is an emerging field: It is a new perspective insofar as the era of modern medicine, yet it is a traditional, age-old perspective on care and healing which encompasses each person as a whole—rather than isolating each aspect of an illness as a separate, unrelated phenomenon.
 Read about our approach to, and perspective on, yoga therapy's role in long-term care and neuromuscular conditions (PDF).

 to reduce the violence of (a disease);